AkshatPareek9/terraform-training/terraform-cmd.md

   terraform init

   # validating the .tf file
   terraform validate

   # Telling the client what change will be happen on apply
   terraform plan

   # Apply the terraform configuration and this generates terraform.tfstate file
   terraform apply
+  terraform apply -auto-approve

   # Store the planned output in a file
   terraform plan -out "output.txt"

   # Apply the terraform configuration and made only those changes which is written in output.txt
   terraform apply "output.txt"